jallard-007/Signal/README.md

 Potential future tasks:
 - Parser error recovery.
 Currently, simply fails after a single syntax error (only 1 error reported at a time).
 So allow for all (or at least more) syntax errors to be reported.

+IDEAS:
+- change function call to unary op. would then need a tuple expression type as the operand